-After visiting the Tampa Bay History Center, I wanted to know more since I’m quite a history buff and find that history is what makes the places come alive.
+After visiting the Tampa Bay History Center, I wanted to know more, since I’m quite a history buff and find that history is what makes the places come alive.
 We stayed at The Barrymore Hotel in downtown Tampa, in case you were wondering.

 - Its modern history began with the founding of Fort Brooke in today’s downtown in 1823.

 - But archeological evidence indicates that the shores of Tampa Bay had been inhabited for thousands of years before that.

 - At the time of European contact in the 16th century, the Safety Harbor culture dominated the area, with indigenous groups organized into three or four chiefdoms.

 - The Tocobaga’s principal town was located at the northern end of Old Tampa Bay near today’s Safety Harbor in Pinellas County.

 - Uzita controlled the south shore of Tampa Bay.